 If you follow #2 you probably can dispense with #3, but nevertheless, I put it here because for some this has been a very efficient way for some to know exactly how much they were eating and to gradually increase their food intake in a logical way that they could measure.

-I know in his manuscript Pounds and Inches, Dr. Simeons warned about not increasing your calories and food intake on p3 enough and running into trouble.
+For one, in his manuscript Pounds and Inches, (a highly recommended read if you haven’t already btw), Dr. Simeons warned about not increasing your calories and food intake on p3 enough and running into trouble.
 But since he wasn’t specific on amounts, it’s difficult to know exactly what he had in mind.That’s why sometimes vague statements can almost be more hurtful than helpful because different people will take it different ways.

 As an example, for many years I have read about the importance of taking in “lots of protein” (a very vague statement- exactly how much is lots?) especially when working out- so that’s just what I did- I have eaten up to a whole pound of meat in one sitting, on many occasions, because I was worried about not getting enough protein after my workout and losing muscle.